annafolmann/DAT250-expass-2/README.md

 # Expass 5
 The building and testing of Redis went smoothly and without complications.
 I installed and ran Redis locally, explored basic CLI commands and connected it to my Java project using the Jedis library.
 I made the "RedisExperiment.java" file and worked with different daat types to store user and poll data.
 I also implemented a simple cache (TTL) feature to show how fast data storage and retrievel can be using Redis.

+# Expass 6
+Since I still have issues with Spring Boot, the system was implemented as a standalone Java application to simplify the running and avoid framework dependencies.

+I chose Redis as the message broker since it is lightweight setup and has a easy to use Publish/subscribe mechanism.
+Each poll is linked to a redis channel with the same name, and when a new poll is created, a corresponding channel is opened automatically.
+I also tried publishing a message manually, and succesfully sent a "vote" that the application receives and uses to update the poll results.

+Other than the Spring Boot issues - this project went smoothly.